Sleep Deprivation Increase Impacts Learning

 “We need to set aside time specifically for certain things and then move onto something else,” Dr. Mathison said.
 “When we are distracted, we aren’t very efficient and things take longer to get done.”

-Shrija Maganti, sophomore, is a staff reporter for the Marquette Messenger.
-Along with being a part of Messenger, she is also a part of the Robotics and...
+Shrija Maganti, junior, is a staff reporter for the Marquette Messenger.
+She is also a part of the robotics and tennis teams.
+Outside of school, Shrija...